 - Melt the butter in a saucepan and stir in the sifted flour;

-- Stir well with a whisk until a grainy yellowish sticky paste;
+- Stir well with a whisk until you have a sticky yellowish paste;

-- Cook for a couple of minutes until thick;
+- Cook it gently for a couple of minutes until thick;

-- Remove the pan from the heat and pour the hot milk a little a time in order to be completely incorporated by the flour;
+- Remove the pan from the heat and pour the hot milk into the mixture, a little at a time;

-- Stir well to eliminate any clumps until a smooth white cream;
+- Stir well to eliminate any clumps until a smooth white cream forms;

-- Put the pan over medium-low heat and bring it to a boil;
+- Put the pan over medium-low heat and bring to a boil;

-- Cook until the desired consistency.
-Watch out: don’t overcook it, otherwise it will get too thick.
+- Cook until it thickens.
+Just be careful not to overcook it; otherwise, it will get too thick.

 How long do you leave lasagna in the oven?

-It doesn’t take long, about 20-25 minutes, because, save the pasta, all the ingredients in the layers, except for the pasta sheets, have already been cooked: ragù and béchamel do not need cooking, they only have to mix together.
+It doesn’t take long, about 20-25 minutes, because all the ingredients in the layers, except for the pasta sheets, have already been cooked.

-Should I cover lasagna with tin foil while baking?
+Should the lasagna be covered with aluminum foil while baking?

 I usually don’t cover my lasagna because I like the surface to be crispy.
-Cover it for a more uniform taste.
+Cover it if you want the top to be softer.

 Can lasagna be made the day before?
 Why does lasagna taste better the following day?

 I like lasagna better when I can taste all the flavors together, so I prepare and bake it for about 20 minutes the day before.
-I take it out of the oven to cool down, then I put it into the fridge cover with cling film.
-I heat lasagna up for about 20 minutes and I serve it very hot.
+I take it out of the oven to cool down; then I put it into the fridge and cover it with plastic wrap.
+I heat it up for about 20 minutes before serving it very hot.
 Remember to take off the plastic before reheating.

 Can you freeze lasagna?

 Yes, of course!
-Prepare plenty of lasagna and place the leftovers in the fridge up to 1 or 2 days, otherwise divide it in individual servings and keep in the freezer up to 1 month.
-Thaw at room temperature or defrost in the microwave.
+Prepare plenty of lasagna and place the leftovers in the fridge for up to 2 days; otherwise, divide it into individual servings and keep it in the freezer for up to 1 month.
+Thaw it at room temperature or defrost it in the microwave.

-- Prepare the egg pasta sheets, the ragù (if you have frozen it, thaw it over low heat), and the béchamel;
+- Prepare the egg pasta sheets, the ragù (if it is frozen, thaw it over low heat), and the béchamel sauce;

 - Place a little béchamel onto the bottom of a casserole, then a sheet of pasta followed by a layer of béchamel and one of ragù;

-- Repeat this process until you have used all the pasta sheets;
+- Repeat this process until you have used up all the pasta sheets;